ChangePool/cardano-improvement-proposals/incentives/response.md

     <i>Figure 1 - <a href="https://www.bitesizelearning.co.uk/resources/maslows-hierarchy-of-needs-theory">Maslow's Hierarchy of Needs Theory</a></i>
 </p>

-Higher levels in Maslow's hierarchy associated with thriving tend to be robust, positive sum, creative, win-win situations driven by possibility, innovation, collaboration and trade.
+Higher levels in Maslow's hierarchy associated with thriving tend to be more robust, positive sum, creative, win-win situations driven by possibility, innovation, collaboration and trade.

 ## Rationale